 Dr. the Hon.
-E. Graham (Grant) Gibbons, JP - Non-Executive Chairman
+E. Graham (Grant) Gibbons, O.B.E., JP - Non-Executive Chairman

 Grant Gibbons is the Chairman of the CGI Board of Directors and the CGI Compensation Committee and a member of the CGI Audit Committee, the CGI Risk Oversight Committee and the CGI Nomination and Governance Committee.
 Grant is a former Director of International Licensing, Bristol Myers Squibb; former Managing Director, Gibbons Company Ltd.; former Managing Director, Peniston Brown; former Minister of Finance (Bermuda); former Minister of Economic Development (Bermuda) and former Member of Parliament (Bermuda).
-Grant holds a Bachelor of Science Degree in Chemistry from Brown University, a Master of Arts Degree in

-Philosophy, Politics and Economics from Oxford University (Rhodes Scholar) and a Ph.D. in Organic Chemistry from Harvard University.
+He has served on the boards of a number of public and private companies.
+Grant holds a Bachelor of Science Degree in Chemistry from Brown University, a Master of Arts Degree in Philosophy, Politics and Economics from Oxford University (Rhodes Scholar) and a Ph.D. in Organic Chemistry from Harvard University.